ghb24/NECI_STABLE/docs/pages/02_tutorials/02_basic_use.md

 Plot (1) is the most immediately useful plot, as it gives you a quick estimate of the total energy from the calculation (namely, you can see we have around 108.98 Hartree).
 For all of these, we expect variable behaviour until the total walkers (plot (2)) reaches the target total walkers (as per out input file, 50000 in this case).
 Then, we want all six of these plots to roughly plateau, as they all do above.
 Furthermore, FCIQMC has a built-in consistency check whereby the energy can be calculated in two independent ways: namely, by the shift (which is only updated once the target number of walkers is reached) and the projected energy.
 These are plotted on top of each other in plot (4).
 As we see, they agree once we have run for a long enough time.

 Once we are confident that all these plots exhibit plateaus for sufficiently large step numbers, we proceed with an error analysis.
-However, since FCIQMC calculations generally have correlated data, we cannot use standard error analysis, and here we use blocking analysis.[^blocking] A script to do blocking analysis is included in the NECI repository: `path/to/neci/utils/blocking.py`.
+However, since FCIQMC calculations generally have correlated data, we cannot use standard error analysis, and here we use blocking analysis.[@Flyvbjerg1989] A script to do blocking analysis is included in the NECI repository: `path/to/neci/utils/blocking.py`.

 @todo
 The blocking script is still written in Python2, and IMO should be updated to Python3 (which should be easy to do with `2to3`).